Bira/octopus-carnival/_posts/2017-09-17-dfrpg-warforged.md

 Even a newly-created Warforged will have the skills of a veteran fighter and an adult-level intellect, but that individual will also lack most of the social graces you would expect from someone with an adult-level intellect.
-Even after they overcome this inidial awkwardness, people still tend to look at then a bit oddly given their exotic appearance and origin.
+Even after they overcome this initial awkwardness, people still tend to look at then a bit oddly given their exotic appearance and origin.

 **Attribute Modifiers**: ST+1 {10}; HT+1 {10}.